ElinaBoman/pp1-dogbakery/README.md

   * Instructions on how to add a picture into a circle shape comes from The love Running project at Code Institute.
   * Information on how to built a website has been learned with Love Running project at the Code Institute.
   * Fonts have been imported from Google fonts.
+  - The construction of README file where inspired by the user Apollon999 from Githubs README for Tiny-Travelers.
+The construction of the README file where also based on the Code Institutes Love Running projects README.

 * Media Images
   *  Pexels